yaxan/EEG-gaming-and-speech/README.md

 We also decided to take our hands at an SSVEP communication system.
 The SSVEP is the EEG response evoked by visual stimuli at a specific frequency, which results in an increase in the EEG at that same frequency.
 Using this information we've built a system that allows a person A to speak to person B connected to the EEG.
 Person A's speech is fed to OpenAI's [Text Completion](https://platform.openai.com/docs/guides/completion) API to generate appropriate responses for person B to choose from by looking at a strobe with a specific frequency corresponding with the desired response.
 Their desired response is then converted from text to speech to allow both parties to communicate verbally.

-More details on how it works and how to replicate coming soon.

 ## Live Flappy-Bird Demo
 https://user-images.githubusercontent.com/41130598/219846836-aeb79bd7-619f-477f-9fea-56bf63279e5b.mp4